-2 OJ L 241, 2.9.2006, p.
+OJ L 241, 2.9.2006, p.
 1

-(13) It is necessary to introduce an appropriate level of trade transparency in markets for bonds, structured finance products and derivatives in order to help the valuation of products as well as the efficiency of price formation.
-Structured finance products should notably include asset backed securities as defined in Article 2(5) of Regulation (EC) No 809/2004, comprising among others collateralised debt obligations.

-(14) In order to ensure uniform applicable conditions between trading venues, the same pre- and post-trade transparency requirements should apply to the different types of venues.
-The transparency requirements should be calibrated for different types of instruments, including equity, bonds, and derivatives, and for different types of trading, including order-book and quote-driven systems as well as hybrid and voice broking systems, and take account of issuance and transaction size.

-(15) In order to ensure that trading carried out OTC does not jeopardise efficient price discovery or a transparent level-playing field between means of trading, appropriate pre-trade transparency requirements should apply to investment firms dealing on own account in financial instruments OTC insofar as it is carried out in their capacity as systematic internalisers in relation to shares, depositary receipts, ETFs, certificates or other similar financial instruments, bonds, structured finance products, emission allowances and derivatives which are traded on a trading venue and for which there is a liquid market.
+- (13) It is necessary to introduce an appropriate level of trade transparency in markets for bonds, structured finance products and derivatives in order to help the valuation of products as well as the efficiency of price formation.
+Structured finance products should notably include asset backed securities as defined in Article 2(5) of Regulation (EC) No 809/2004, comprising among others collateralised debt obligations. - (14) In order to ensure uniform applicable conditions between trading venues, the same pre- and post-trade transparency requirements should apply to the different types of venues.
+The transparency requirements should be calibrated for different types of instruments, including equity, bonds, and derivatives, and for different types of trading, including order-book and quote-driven systems as well as hybrid and voice broking systems, and take account of issuance and transaction size. - (15) In order to ensure that trading carried out OTC does not jeopardise efficient price discovery or a transparent level-playing field between means of trading, appropriate pre-trade transparency requirements should apply to investment firms dealing on own account in financial instruments OTC insofar as it is carried out in their capacity as systematic internalisers in relation to shares, depositary receipts, ETFs, certificates or other similar financial instruments, bonds, structured finance products, emission allowances and derivatives which are traded on a trading venue and for which there is a liquid market. - (16) An investment firm executing client orders against its own proprietary capital outside a trading venue should be deemed a systematic internaliser, unless this trading activity lies below a pre-determined threshold.
+Thus, systematic internalisers should be defined as investment firms which, on a frequent, systematic and substantial basis, deal on own account by executing client orders outside a trading venue.

-(16)An investment firm executing client orders against its own proprietary capital outside a trading venue should be deemed a systematic internaliser, unless the transactions are carried out outside a trading venue on an occasional, ad hoc and irregular basis. this trading activity lies below a pre-determined threshold.
-Thus, systematic internalisers should be defined as investment firms which, on an organised, frequent, systematic and substantial basis, deal on own account by executing client orders outside a trading venue.
-The requirements for systematic internalisers in this Regulation should apply to an investment firm only in relation to each single financial instrument, (i.e. on ISIN-code level) in which it is a systematic internaliser.
-In order to ensure an objective and effective application of the definition of systematic internaliser to investment firms, there should be a pre-determined threshold for systematic internalisation containing an exact specification of what is meant by an organised, frequent, systematic and substantial basis.
-While an OTF is any system or facility in which multiple third party buying and selling interests interact in the system, a systematic internaliser should not be allowed to bring together third party buying and selling interests.
+13938/12 OM/mf 9 DGG I EN The requirements for systematic internalisers in this Regulation should apply to an investment firm only in relation to each single financial instrument, (i.e. on ISIN-code level) in which it is a systematic internaliser.
+In order to ensure an objective and effective application of the definition of systematic internaliser to investment firms, there should be a pre-determined threshold for systematic internalisation containing an exact specification of what is meant by a frequent, systematic and substantial basis.
+While an OTF is any system or facility in which multiple third party buying and selling interests interact in the system, a systematic internaliser should not be allowed to bring together third party buying and selling interests